From Burnout to Rebirth Via Discipline

 That’s not easy.
 Almost no one can do it by themselves.
 “Most people need to be jolted pretty hard to jar them loose from their comfort zone,” Schenthal explains, “which is what impactful discipline does.”
 He compares the process to a hard reboot.
 The regulator’s action forces people to unplug from their current state and day-to-day concerns so they can begin to re-evaluate their situation.

-PBI instructors call on years of experience to give each participant the help they need to reorient themselves.
+PBI Education faculty call on years of experience to give each participant the help they need to reorient themselves.
 Some need to be pushed to move beyond their own defensiveness.
 Others need to be coaxed.
 Everyone needs to feel supported as they consider, many for the first time, what their profession demands of them and what they themselves truly want out of their careers and their lives.

 It takes time, but gradually as participants share experiences with each other and offer constructive feedback, they start to see their own situations more clearly.
 They begin to recognize and reject unrealistic demands they can never meet and embrace deeply felt needs they have never acknowledged.
 And by working together collaboratively during the course, they also regain a sense of community.

-Before they graduate, PBI participants create a Personalized Protection Plan to help them solidify and build on the progress they’ve made during their course.
+Before they graduate, PBI Education participants create a Personalized Protection Plan to help them solidify and build on the progress they’ve made during their course.
 For many, it’s a transformative experience.
 As they retake control of their careers and lives, the helplessness they felt as victims begins to lift and with it the depression that clouded their thinking.

-One PBI graduate described the process this way: “I wouldn’t wish this on my worst enemy.
+One PBI Education graduate described the process this way: “I wouldn’t wish this on my worst enemy.
 But in a weird way I’m grateful for what happened.
 I wouldn’t have been able to make the changes I needed to and build a better life for myself if the medical board hadn’t knocked down my old life.”